launchdarkly/python-server-sdk/CONTRIBUTING.md

 Developing with different Python versions
 -----------------------------------------

-Example for switching to python 3:
+Example for switching to Python 3:

 ```virtualenv -p `which python3` ~/.virtualenvs/python-client```